summii/summii.github.io/blog/_posts/2020-03-29-convolutional-neural-network-part-1.md

 Understanding the fundamentals of `CNN` can be hard to undestand.
 I find it difficult to meaningfully understand a system without knowing how everything fits together.
 Hence, the purpose of this blog is to explain through simple peices of code, how CNN works.

-From a very top, This is how `CNN` works.
+From a very top, This is how **CNN** works.

 ![CNN architecture](/blog/assets/images/00.png)

-A `CNN` is a neural network.
+A **CNN** is a neural network.
 An algorithm used to recognize patterns in data.
 Neural network in general are composed os a collection of neurons that are organized in layers, each with their own learnable weights and biases.

-###What does each layer of network do?
+### What does each layer of network do?

 Let's walk through each layer in the network:

-Input layer: The input layer represents the input image into `CNN`.
+**Input layer**: The input layer represents the input image into `CNN`.
 The input layer has channels, corresponding to RGB.

-Convolution layer: The covolution layers are the foundation of CNN, as they contain the learned kernels(weights), which extract features that distinguish different images from one another.
+**Convolution layer**: The covolution layers are the foundation of CNN, as they contain the learned kernels(weights), which extract features that distinguish different images from one another.

 [Convolution](https://en.wikipedia.org/wiki/Convolution) is a mathematical operation on two functions (f and g) that produces a third function expressing how the shape of one is modified by the other.